illescasDaniel/Swift-Resources/README.md

 **Please follow all the following steps to know how it works and have all the necessary files set up.**

 ## 1/3 What's needed:
-1. You need python 3 installed and you should have an alias/symbolic link to the binary named "python3".
+1. You need python 3 installed and you should have an alias/symbolic link to the binary with the name "python3".
 2. You will also need the `gyb.py` program made by Apple developers.
 	- Official file link: https://github.com/apple/swift/blob/main/utils/gyb.py
 	- Some unofficial documentation and tutorials: https://nshipster.com/swift-gyb/